Generated regional California river scene for Lower Klamath River planning; not an exact location photo

 Local plan

-Build the day around one lower-river objective such as a legal travel-lane swing or a short bank session near a confirmed public corridor.
+Build the day around one lower-river objective such as a legal travel-lane swing or a short bank session near a confirmed public area.
 Do not waste time assuming every visible bend near Klamath or Weitchpec is fishable public water.

 Backup water